govuk-one-login/ipv-cri-f2f-front/README.md

 ## Environment Variables

-- 'BASE_URL': Externally accessible base url of the webserver.
+- 'API_BASE_URL': Externally accessible base url of the webserver.
 Used to generate the callback url as part of credential issuer oauth flows
 - `PORT` - Default port to run webserver on.
 (Default to `5030`)
 - `PROXYURL` - The url for the HTTP Proxy API (see below to set this)